maeddes/hft-23-winter/README.md

 - Is a docker Container capable of installing things through apt-get?
 - What happens with the data if you start and stop the Postgres container?

+### Review questions

+* "WHY" Containers?
+List advantages/disadvantages ..
+* What is the difference between a container and a VM?
+List 3 criteria
+* Which technologies led to the evolution of docker (and why)?
+* What is the difference between a docker daemon and the docker hub?
+* What is the difference between docker run, docker pull and docker start?
+* Which command transitions from a container instance to an image?
+* What are the Docker components and describe them?
+(Rephrase!)
+* What does docker exec do?
+Provide a pseudo-code example and explain what it does
+* Explain the container latest tag

 ### Links

 - https://github.com/wagoodman/dive